benmanns/goworker/README.md

 This is a fork of a [bennmans' library goworker](https://github.com/benmanns/goworker).
 I integrated here work from:
 - [Jberlinsky](https://github.com/benmanns/goworker/pull/62) on reporting error stacks to failed queue (replacing lib used to produce stacks)
 - [kerak19](https://github.com/benmanns/goworker/pull/85) on replacing redis.go with go-redis (but using v9 instead of v7)
+- updated example in README to use correct parameter IntervalFloat instead of Interval which gets overwritten later
 - ...

 ## Installation